carsonwolber/QuantEssential-Solution-Work-throughs/Brainteasers.md

-# QuantEssential-Solution-Work-throughs
-This is my attempt to document and meticulously explain my solutions to the free blind 75 questions on [QuantEssentials.io.](https://quantessential.io/problems)

 # Brainteasers
 ## 18 Sides
 ### Problem: There is a fair 18-sided die where each side is either a 6 or a 3.
 The expected value of a roll is 4.
 How many 6s are on the 18-sided die?